 The Italian viticulture specialist and university professor Giovanni Dalmasso (1886-1976) was the first director of the viticulture institute "Istituto Sperimentale per la Viticoltura" in Conegliano (Veneto).
-He wrote a report on the state of Italian viticulture with a commission named after him.
-Dalmasso was extensively publicist.
-Together with A. Marescalchi he created the three-volume work "La storia della vite del vino" with a description of the names and origins of the Italian grape varieties, which appeared in 1937.
-Furthermore, he was the author of the books "The wines of Italy and Ticino" (new edition 1990) and "Viticoltura Modernism" (Practical viticulture, 1957).
+Together with a commission named after him, he wrote a report on the state of Italian viticulture.
+Dalmasso worked extensively as a journalist.
+Together with A. Marescalchi, he created the three-volume work "La storia della vite del vino" with a description of the names and origins of the Italian grape varieties, which appeared in 1937.
+He was also the author of the books "The Wines of Italy and Ticino" (new edition 1990) and "Viticoltura Moderne" (Practical Viticulture, 1957).

-He was also new as a breeder Blackboard- and wine grapes active.
-Most of him created new varieties are designated by his name and subsequent number, for example Dalmasso 14-4 and Dalmasso 14-15 (both Grignolino x Sangiovese Grosso), as well as Dalmasso 12-40, Others are Alba Rossa.
+He was also a new breeder Blackboard- and wine grapes active.
+Most of him created new varieties are identified by his name and number, for example Dalmasso 14-4 and Dalmasso 14-15 (both Grignolino x Sangiovese Grosso), and Dalmasso 12-40, More are Alba Rossa.
 Bric.
 Bussanello.
 Conegliano.
 Cornarea.
 Cove.
 Emilia.
 Franca.
 Fubiano.
 Giovanna.
 Liana.
 Nebbiera.
 Passau.
 San Martino (1), San Michele.
 Sirio. soperga.
 Teresita.
 Valentino Nero.
 Vega and viola,